SchaeferJ/GOTCHA/README.md

 # GOTCHA
 ## A tesseract-based method for solving CAPTCHAs

 GOTCHA is a python module intended to provide a way for handling [CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA) in automated testing.
 GOTCHA accepts images represented as numpy arrays and returns a character string with its guess.
-GOTCHA is not meant to be used for bypassing any actual security measures - This is why it will only work with extremely simple captchas such as _Simple PHP CAPTCHA_ or the _Really simple CAPTCHA plugin_ for WordPress.
+GOTCHA is not meant to be used for bypassing any actual security measures - This is why it will only work with extremely simple CAPTCHAs such as _Simple PHP CAPTCHA_ or the _Really simple CAPTCHA plugin_ for WordPress.

 Once this project is complete, it will feature a method for solving simple CAPTCHAs using the tesseract OCR engine.
 This project consists of three parts:
 - [x] A PHP-Script generating ground truth